RubenCid35/RubenCid35/README.md

 ### Hi there 👋

 I am Rubén Cid.
-At the current time, I am a student 🌱 in the Universidad Politécnica de Madrid.
+At the current time, I am a master's student 🌱 in the Universidad Carlos III of Madrid.

 ## USED LANGUAGE 💬:

-  - Python.(Data Science && ML && Others)
+  - Python (Data Science && ML && Others)
   - Rust
   - R. (Focus for NPL and Data Science.
 Statistics)